 To dance is to be out of yourself.
 Larger, more beautiful, more powerful.
 This is power, it is glory on earth and it is yours for the taking. — Agnes de Mille

-I don’t miss the days before GPS; when I meant to end up one place, but no voice told me to “turn left” and “keep right.”
-Those were the days I’d sit at my surprise destination and wonder, Where did I go wrong?
+I don’t miss the days before GPS, when I would end up at my surprise destination and wonder, Where did I go wrong?